The beaver and its habitat

 The children should

-Before we go to the lech, Sabine Resch explains how the stones have to be shaped so that we can work them well with the grinding sponges.
+Before we go to the Lech, Sabine Resch explains how the stones have to be shaped so that we can work them well with the abrasive sponges.
 She tells the children about the different degrees of hardness of the stones and sponges.
-Thus it becomes clear to all why we can grind stones with sponges.
+This makes it clear to everyone why we can grind stones with sponges.

 And already we are on the way to the Lech.
-Eagerly everyone looks for stones and soon the right ones are found with the help of Sabine.
-That is not so easy!
+Eagerly everyone looks for stones and soon the right ones are found with Sabine's help.
+It's not that easy!

-Sabine explains to us once again in which order - from coarse to fine - the sponges must be taken.
+Sabine explains to us once again in which order - from coarse to fine - the sponges have to be taken.
 We also learn that it is very important to work precisely.
 Everyone is very eager and many of us work up a sweat!

-We can tell how much of the stones are ground down by the water in the bowls, which turns gray pretty quickly.
+We can see how much of the stones are polished off by the water in the bowls, which turns grey quite quickly.
 The children are fascinated by how smooth their stones become.

-Burrows of mud-eating animals in the spotted marl, fossil corals, the colors of radiolarites, conglomerates and breccias become even more visible.
-Sabine explains us on the basis of these when and how the rocks were formed.
+Burrows of mud-eating animals in the spotted marl, fossil corals, the colours of the radiolarites, conglomerates and breccias become even more visible.
+Sabine explains to us when and how the rocks were formed.
 Unbelievable how old they are!

 At the end we proudly look at our works.
-Sabine explains the different types of rocks to us once again.
+Sabine explains the different types of rock to us once again.
 Now we all have a little Lech jewel!

 We are a nature park school!

-For the 119th time, the Association of Nature Parks Austria awarded the title of Nature Park School - to our elementary school Pinswang in the Nature Park Tyrolean Lech!
+For the 119th time, the Association of Nature Parks Austria has awarded the title of Nature Park School - to our primary school in Pinswang in the Tyrolean Lech Nature Park!

-At the ceremonial presentation of the certificate, not only politicians were pleased, but also the team of the Nature Park Tyrolean Lech as well as the schoolchildren and their families were particularly proud of the successful start.
+At the ceremonial presentation of the certificate, not only politicians were pleased, but also the team of the Tiroler Lech Nature Park as well as the schoolchildren and their families were particularly proud of the successful start.

-As a highlight of the event, the pupils of the elementary school Pinswang shone in the self-written play "The mighty cross toads".
+As the highlight of the event, the pupils of the Pinswang primary school shone in the self-written play "The mighty cross toads".

-We are looking forward to a successful and friendly cooperation in the future!
+We look forward to a successful and friendly cooperation in the future!